kirilltitov/FDBSwift/README.md

 ```
 This protocol is adopted by `String`, `StaticString`, `Tuple`, `Subspace` and `Bytes` (aka `Array<UInt8>`), so you may freely use any of these types, or adopt this protocol in your custom types.

 Since you would probably like to have some kind of namespacing in your application, you should stick to `Subspaces` which is an extremely useful instrument for creating namespaces.
 Under the hood it utilizes Tuple concept.
-You oughtn't really bother delving into it, just remember that currently subspaces accept `String` and `Bytes` as arguments (`Int` pending, see [TODOs](#todos)).
+You oughtn't really bother delving into it, just remember that currently subspaces accept `String`, `Int`, `Tuple` (hence `TuplePackable`), `nil` (why would you do that?) and `Bytes` as arguments.
 ```swift
 // dump subspace if you would like to see how it looks from the inside let rootSubspace = Subspace("root")